Observing bugs and pretending to be Sherlock.

 Exploring, observing, discovering, in short becoming a budding detective can be a good enough motivation for hiking.
 But to arouse curiosity, you must first help your child to perceive the benefits of what surrounds them.

-To avoid the risk of a disappointment, setting out to conquer the Dahu or any other four-legged mammal, insects is a good compromise.
+To avoid the risk of a disappointment, setting out to conquer the Ibex or any other four-legged mammal, insects is a good compromise.

 With this little bit of advice, the hike becomes part of a plot.
 Interrupted by pauses to allow room for observation.
 It takes longer, but the little ones have a lot of fun and will surely ask for more stories in the heart of nature.